Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Numerical Example

 where $\theta^* $ is affected by the unknown environment.
 The true value is $\theta^*=1$ but unavailable \emph{a priori}.
 The optimal operational condition $r^*$ is determined by $\theta^*$, i.e., $r^* = l(\theta^*) = 1/\theta^*=1$.

 We assume the measurements are subject to Gaussian noise $v(k) \sim \mathcal N(0, 2) $, which implies that the observations from environment are $ J(k) = J(\theta^*, y(k)) +v(k) $.
 Decision-making under uncertain environment with noisy measurements is of significant importance to promote the system intelligence.
 In order to explore the uncertain environment, the first step is to quantify the level of uncertainty.
 An ensemble based multi-estimator approach has been developed in previous sections.
-Now, the size of the estimator ensemble is chosen as $ N=100 $, and each of them is randomly initialised according to a uniform distribution between $0$ and $20$, i.e., $ \theta_i(0) \sim U(0,20), \forall i =1,2,\dots, 100$.
-The step sizes are set as $\eta_i=0.005 $ and $\delta_k = 0.5$.
-The system is controllable and regulation condition in~\eqref{eqn: rank condition} is satisfied such that the gain matrices can be obtained as $ \Psi = [\frac 13, 1]^{\tp}$ and $ G= - \frac 23 $.
-The gain matrix $K = [-1.24, 1.14] $ is chosen by placing the poles of $(A-BK) $ at $[0.4;0.7]$.
+Now, the size of the estimator ensemble is chosen as $ N=100 $, and each of them is randomly initialised according to a uniform distribution between $-10$ and $10$, i.e., $ \theta_i(0) \sim U(-10,10), \forall i =1,2,\dots, 100$. { Choosing the number of the ensemble necessitates balancing computational efficiency with stochastic accuracy.
+Depending on the specific problem and available resources, it is common practice to experiment with various configurations until a satisfactory balance is achieved.
+Indeed, those findings align with recent trends observed in machine learning community using ensemble aggregating approaches where a handful of estimators are enough to generate promising results \cite{chua2018deep, Lakshminarayanan2017simple}.} The system is controllable and regulation condition in~\eqref{eqn: rank condition} is satisfied such that the gain matrices can be obtained as $ \Psi = [\frac 13, 1]^{\tp}$ and $ G= - \frac 23 $.
+The gain matrix $K = [-1, 1.1] $ is chosen by placing the poles of $(A-BK) $ at $[0.4;0.5]$.